DHTMLX/gantt-docs/data/api/refs/gantt_events.md

 - api/gantt_oncolumnresizeend_event.md - fires after the user finished dragging the column's border to resize the column
 - api/gantt_oncolumnresizestart_event.md - fires before the user starts to drag the column's border to resize the column
 - api/gantt_oncontextmenu_event.md - occurs when the user clicks the right mouse button inside the Gantt chart
-- api/gantt_ondatarender_event.md - fires after data was rendered on the page
+- api/gantt_ondatarender_event.md - fires after data has been rendered on the page
 - api/gantt_onemptyclick_event.md - fires when the user clicks on an empty space in the Gantt chart (not on tasks)
 - api/gantt_onerror_event.md - fires when api/gantt_assert.md receives 'false' value, i.e. when assertion fails
 - api/gantt_onexpand_event.md - fires when gantt is expended to full screen